 Kathleen arrived just before 1 pm.
 She actually brought our resupply box just in case we changed our minds and decided that we wanted to continue.
 For a brief moment I thought about but I stayed with the plan.
 After getting home I had no aches and pains in the muscles but it took about a week for my feet to heal.
 Healing up was a good thing as I had 10 days before my trip to Yoho NP with Siobhan.
-Looking back I try and remember what Emily had said after our Death Valley trip
+Looking back I try and remember what Micah had said after our Death Valley trip

 “Don’t mourn what wasn’t done, celebrate what was done”.